 - Make Connections!
 Unfortunately, it can be easy to lose contact with friends and family members who live far away.
 If you have a loved one or old acquaintance in mind who you know you could do better at reaching out to, make 2017 the year that you make an effort to reestablish this connection.
 Thanks to social media platforms, such as Facebook, Twitter, and Instagram, it’s easier to reconnect.

 - Share your favorite recipes.
-Sharing family recipes and passing them on down through generations is a great way to connect with grandchildren and even great-grand children.
+Sharing family recipes and passing them on down through generations is a great way to connect.
+Do it with grandchildren and even great-grand children.
 It’s also a great way to socially interact with friends and family.

 - Eat Healthier.
 Probably one of the most popular New Year’s resolutions, switching up your diet so that it consists of nutritious foods is essential.
 Remember that eating right doesn’t necessarily have to mean that you completely cut a certain food from your diet or drastically change all of your regular meals.
 Slowly introducing more fruits, vegetables, lean meats and whole grains to your daily meals will improve your health without requiring you to make any significant alterations to your diet.